kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

   *Limitation*: Post-stop actions are not supported.

-- *Partial allocation*: When deploying a container I’d like to be able to use part of the shareable device inside a container and other containers should be able to use other free resources on the same device.
+- *Partial allocation*: When workloads use only a portion of the device capabilities, devices can be partitioned (e.g. using Nvidia MIG or SR-IOV) to better match workload needs.
+Sharing the devices in this way can greatly increase HW utilization / reduce costs.

-  *Limitation*: For example, newer generations of NVIDIA GPUs have a mode of operation called MIG, that allow them to be sub-divided into a set of mini-GPUs (called MIG devices) with varying amounts of memory and compute resources provided by each.
-From a hardware-standpoint, configuring a GPU into a set of MIG devices is highly-dynamic and creating a MIG device tailored to the resource needs of a particular application is well supported.
-However, with the current device plugin API, the only way to make use of this feature is to pre-partition a GPU into a set of MIG devices and advertise them to the kubelet in the same way a full / static GPU is advertised.
-The user must then pick from this set of pre-partitioned MIG devices instead of having one created for them on the fly based on their particular resource constraints.
-Without the ability to create MIG devices dynamically (i.e. at the time they are requested) the set of pre-defined MIG devices must be carefully tuned to ensure that GPU resources do not go unused because some of the pre-partioned devices are in low-demand.
-It also puts the burden on the user to pick a particular MIG device type, rather than declaring the resource constraints more abstractly.
+- *Limitation*: currently there's no API to request partial device allocation.
+With the current device plugin API, devices need to be pre-partitioned and advertised in the same way a full / static devices are.
+User must then select a pre-partitioned device instead of having one created for them on the fly based on their particular resource constraints.
+Without the ability to create devices dynamically (i.e. at the time they are requested) the set of pre-defined devices must be carefully tuned to ensure that device resources do not go unused because some of the pre-partioned devices are in low-demand.
+It also puts the burden on the user to pick a particular device type, rather than declaring the resource constraints more abstractly.

 - *Optional allocation*: When deploying a workload I’d like to specify soft(optional) device requirements.
 If a device exists and it’s